abranch307/BionicBallerina/README.md

   13. DC ?V to 5V DC Converter (UBEC - Universal Battery Elimination Circuit)
   14. Protection Circuit Module (PCM)
   15. Logic Level Converter (Bi-directional 3.3V to 5V)

-See Operations_Maintenance_Manual in /Documenation directory
+For more details about the project and setup, open Operations_Maintenance_Manual in /Documenation directory Feel free to view/download src files.
+Our graphical user interface was written in C# using the .NET Framework and Windows Form, while the code for our microcontrollers was written in C++